 MailChimp vs ActiveCampaign - Ease of Use

 By ease of use, we refer to how intuitive these email platforms are.
-To figure out which one performs better from this perspective, we tested each service's email builder and accessed several of their functions.
-Here are our conclusions.
+Here are our conclusions about MailChimp vs ActiveCampaign.

 MailChimp ease of use

 MailChimp is one of the oldest email marketing platforms on the market.
-It was developed in 2011 and since the very beginning, this tool aimed to provide its users a fast and intuitive solution, a goal it managed to meet.
+The platform was developed in 2011, and from the very beginning, this tool aimed to provide its users a fast and intuitive solution, a goal it managed to meet.
 Up to the present date, MailChimp remains one of the most intuitive email marketing software options.

-The MailChimp interface is straightforward, you need very little time to figure out how to access its main functions.
-The platform provides the easiest email creation experienced through its drag-and-drop email builder.
-There are also plenty of resources you can access in order to learn how to use the tool.
-TOne of the things some users complain about is the fact that there are too many functions clumped in the Campaign section.
+The MailChimp interface is straightforward.
+You will need very little time to figure out how to access its functions.
+The platform provides easy email creation through its drag-and-drop email builder.
+There are also plenty of resources you can access to learn how to use the tool.
+One of the things some users complain about is the fact that there are too many functions clumped in the Campaign section.

 ActiveCampaign ease of use

-ActiveCampaign is a bit different than other tools in terms of functionality, but let’s start with the good part, which is the fact that this is an advanced email marketing tool.
-ActiveCampaign boasts some outstanding automations and reporting features, as well as several templates you can choose from when you start creating campaigns.
+ActiveCampaign is a bit different from other tools in terms of functionality.
+Let’s start with the good part, which is the fact that this is an advanced email marketing tool.
+ActiveCampaign boasts some outstanding automation and reporting features, as well as several templates you can choose from when you start creating campaigns.
 Due to its complexity, as you may expect, this tool is more difficult to use.

 If you are a beginner, it might be best if you took some time to watch video tutorials on how to use ActiveCampaign or carefully read the guides and instructions you can find on the platform.
 It will take a bit before you get used to managing this dashboard.
 However, once you do it, you can schedule a campaign or get a report within minutes.

-Integrations are extremely important for your email marketing strategy because nowadays we use lots of marketing and customer management tools that need to connect to each other to facilitate data sharing and ease your work.
+Integrations are extremely important these days.
+With so much going on in the world, we use lots of marketing tools that need to connect to facilitate data sharing and ease our work.

-MailChimp’s integrations offer is quite generous.
+MailChimp’s integration offer is quite generous.
 This email marketing software allows you to integrate 220 different tools and applications.
-Most of these integrations are useful for companies activating in the eCommerce field.
-Multiple content management tools and social media platforms can also integrate with MailChimp.
+Most of these integrations are useful for companies in the eCommerce field.

-Some of the most popular integrations you can benefit from if you choose MailChimp include PayPal, Chargify, ShopSync, WooCommerce, Canva, GoogleAnalytics, Facebook.
-This platform’s API does a great job enabling you to integrate your existing software.
+Some of the most popular integrations you can benefit from if you choose MailChimp includes PayPal, Chargify, ShopSync, WooCommerce, Canva, GoogleAnalytics, Facebook.
+This platform’s API does a great job of enabling you to integrate your existing software.

 This platform currently provides more than 250 integrations.
 It can successfully connect to some of the most common eCommerce platforms and a wide variety of popular marketing tools.
-Some of the integrations you can enjoy include WordPress, Shopify, Google Analytics, WooCommerce, Pipedrive, Salesforce, Facebook, Typeform.
+Some of the integrations include WordPress, Shopify, Google Analytics, WooCommerce, Pipedrive, Salesforce, Facebook, Typeform.

 ActiveCampaign features an API that easily facilitates integrations with any other software.
 Moreover, you get comprehensive resources and support if you don’t know how to leverage this feature.
 There is even a developers community you can contact for help.

-Since ActiveCampaign outperforms MailChimp when it comes to the number of integrations it provides, it deserves to be the winner in this category.
+ActiveCampaign outperforms MailChimp when it comes to the number of integrations it provides.

-Good reporting capabilities are another must-have marketers are looking for when selecting an email marketing platform.
-Without accurate and detailed reports, it’s hard to understand how well your email campaigns are working and what aspects you need to improve.
+Good reporting capabilities are a must-have for marketers.
+Without accurate and detailed reports, it’s hard to understand how well your email campaigns are working.

 MailChimp provides different sorts of useful reports.
 To be able to access them, you need to enable this feature from your account.
-Some of the aspects this platform can track include clicks, open rates, purchases, or social statistics.
+Mailchimp can track clicks, open rates, purchases, and social statistics.
 It’s also pretty easy to access a report in MailChimp.
 To do this, you need to click on the Campaigns icon, then select the Reports option.

 ActiveCampaign also offers a wide range of different reports.
 They are easy to access from the Reports tab located on the dashboard’s left-side menu.
-The reports you can get from this platform include data on social performance, clicked links, geolocation, automations, eCommerce statistics, open rates, clicks, number of unsubscribers.
-Moreover, with this platform, you also get deal reports that summarize your CRM activity, for example, your funnel conversions.
+The reports you can get from this platform include data on social performance, clicked links, geolocation, automation, eCommerce statistics, open rates, clicks, number of unsubscribes.
+Moreover, with this platform, you also get deal reports that summarize your CRM activity.